 - Rate of Serious Injuries per 100M VMT.

 In February 2018, the CRTPA first adopted safety targets and performance measures (the CRTPA is required to annually update this information).
-Most recently, on February 18, 2020, the CRTPA, utilizing data provided to the CRTPA from FDOT and the FHWA, established an average result for each performance measure from the years 2014 through 2018.
-The averages were utilized as the 2020 target and performance measure for each Safety Measure and were adopted at the meeting.
+Most recently, on February 16, 2021, the CRTPA, utilizing data provided from FDOT, adopted the following safety targets:

 |Safety Performance Measures||Target and Performance Measure|